vakuum/foul-android/README.md

 ## Building with Maven

-Please see [documentation/maven.md](documentation/maven.md) if you want to build this app on your own.
+Please see [documentation/maven.md](documentation/maven.md) if you want to build this application with Maven.

+## Building with Eclipse

+Please see [documentation/eclipse.md](documentation/eclipse.md) if you want to build this application with Eclipse.

 ## Screenshots